Traveling to Colombia for the First Time: Tips We Wish We Knew

 • Best explored during the day

-We personally preferred Zona T for accommodation and visited La Candelaria during daylight hours.
+We personally preferred Zona T for accommodation and visited La Candelaria during daylight hours, which felt like the best balance for us.

 What to Pack for Colombia